EPCCed/eidf-docs/docs/services/securedataroom/faq.md

-# FAQs for the Secure Data Room Service
+# FAQs for the Secure Virtual Desktop Service

 ## http_proxy and https_proxy environment variables

 http_proxy and https_proxy environment variables are used by many command line tools to route traffic via a proxy server.
-They should be set by default as follows to the Squid proxy server in the Secure Data Room
+They should be set by default as follows to the Squid proxy server in the Secure Virtual Desktop

 ```bash
 export http_proxy=http://<proxy address>:3128